KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

                         Prefix for all the results files.
 ```

-The arguments supplied for `-i`, `-t` and `-p` flags will vary depending on the MD packages used for simulation.
+The arguments supplied for `-i`, `-t` and `-p` flags vary depending on the MD packages used for simulation.
 For demonstrative purposes, we use input topology and trajectories from a repository of test cases, which is available on [Github](https://github.com/KurtzmanLab/sstmap_test_suite).
 You can download the full test suite from [here](https://www.dropbox.com/sh/hrijgk8n5z12bgi/AABSigcBf9PN_7-Z26VCCPePa?dl=0) (since Github repository doesn't contain trajectory files).
 For a given platform, `cd` to its sub-directory and run the commands as shown below.

 ### Amber
 ```bash